top of page

 sCMR08pwRcuZhOE6Z6sLeA_thumb_23.jpg

-In Circe's Consort, we speak our program notes while presenting the music in a context which invities new audiences into unfamilair classical terrain.
-While the baroque guitar, theorbo and harp form the core of the group, a wonderful cast of singers, rising stars all, rotates through several programs depending on their availability when not on tour and when in the country!
+While the baroque guitar, theorbo and harps form the core of the group, a wonderful cast of singers, rising stars all, rotates through several programs depending on their availability when not on tour and when in the country!
 We also seek out our audiences in performance venues outside of the traditional staid concert hall, everywhere from cafés, house concerts, and of course church and library series.
 The result is a fresh approach.

 IMG_8391.jpeg